wp-plugins/wp-power-stats/readme.txt

 == Frequently Asked Questions ==

-= The plug does not work, what should I do? =
+= The plugin does not work, what should I do? =

 Disable and then re-enable the plugin in the 'Plugins' menu in WordPress.